Major Course Recommendations

 Notre Dame courses are used as electives to satisfy Saint Mary’s degree requirements, and Saint Mary’s courses are used as electives to satisfy Notre Dame’s degree requirements.
 Some related options include: a chemistry major at Saint Mary’s and a chemical engineering major at Notre Dame, a computer and applied mathematics major at Saint Mary’s and a computer science engineering major at Notre Dame, a physics and applied mathematics major at Saint Mary’s and an electrical engineering major at Notre Dame, and a physics major at Saint Mary’s and a mechanical engineering major at Notre Dame.

 A Saint Mary’s student must have completed at least 96 semester hours with a cumulative GPA of 2.8 or higher (technical and overall) for acceptance to Notre Dame at the end of her fourth year.
-For this reason, to be “accepted” into the engineering program at the end of the sophomore year a student must have at least a cumulative GPA of 2.8 or above (technical and overall) and must maintain a 2.8 cumulative GPA to remain in the program.
+For this reason, to be “accepted” into the engineering program in the sophomore year a student must have at least a cumulative GPA of 2.8 or above (technical and overall) and must maintain a 2.8 cumulative GPA to remain in the program.
 This strenuous program will demand the best effort of well-prepared and well-motivated students.
 Consultation with the program director and careful scheduling of courses on both campuses must be conducted each semester.
-For additional information, please see the College Bulletin for 2023-2024.
+For additional information, please see the College Bulletin for 2024-2025.

 Pre-Health Professions